Action Plan: What It Is + How to Make One in 6 Steps

 If you run into issues or delays, talk to your team to uncover potential bottlenecks and find solutions that keep the action plan on track.
 You can add notes directly into your action plan or set up calls to discuss more complex issues.

-Like Benjamin Franklin once said: “If you fail to plan, you are planning to fail.”
-Creating an action plan helps you stay focused, on track, and brings your goals to life.
+Like Benjamin Franklin once said: "If you fail to plan, you are planning to fail."
+Creating an action plan helps you stay focused and on track, bringing your goals to life.

 Powiązane zasoby